eclipse-hono/hono/site/content/user-guide/device-registry.md

 * URI: `/registration/${tenantId}/${deviceId}`
 * Method: `GET`
 * Status Codes:
-  * 200 (OK): Device has been found, body contains registration data.
+  * 200 (OK): A device with the given identifier has been found.
+The response body contains the registration information as specified by [Response Payload]({{< relref "api/Device-Registration-API.md#response-payload" >}}) of the Device Registration API.
   * 404 (Not Found): No device with the given identifier is registered for the given tenant.

 **Example**